-These guidelines are intended to assist applicants of projects on lands and waters managed by Port Metro Vancouver (PMV) when considering view and shade impacts of proposed new buildings and structures.
+These guidelines are intended to assist applicants of projects on lands and waters managed by the Vancouver Fraser Port Authority when considering view and shade impacts of proposed new buildings and structures.

-Port Metro Vancouver borders 16 municipalities and port activities are often located adjacent to densely populated urban areas.
-Where Port-related developments are proposed in areas in close proximity to residential or public areas, these developments should take into account the potential view and shade impacts they may have on these areas.
+The Port of Vancouver borders 16 municipalities and port activities are often located adjacent to densely populated urban areas.
+Where port-related developments are proposed in areas in close proximity to residential or public areas, these developments should take into account the potential view and shade impacts they may have on these areas.